Moors Traverse®

 Support points

 You can expect a warm welcome from our Event Team at each Support Point.
 A combination of our professional staff and volunteers are in attendance at each Support Point.
 There is almost always a medic at these locations to provide advice and emergency care.
 If you need to retire, the Support Points are the only place on the course where you can do this.
-Most importantly, you can expect hot food and plenty of it at each Support Point.
-There will be no rationing of this food, however, we are not expecting anyone to walk out the door with a loaf of bread!

 • A selection of hot and cold drinks including tea, coffee, hot chocolate, squash and water, with milk alternatives available.